random-goose/Notes-Vault/IV/OS/OS IV.md

 	2. Make an entry for a new file in the directory which includes the name, path etc.
 - **Writing:** To write to a file, we have to know the name of the file and the information to be written, then we send a write pointer to the appropriate and write to its place
 - **Reading:** To read a file, firstly search the directories and locate the file, then we keep a read pointer to the location of that file and once the read operation is done, it is moved
-- **Repositioning:** The directory i indexed and the file is found, and the current file position is given a new value
+- **Repositioning:** The directory I indexed and the file is found, and the current file position is given a new value
 - **Deleting:** To delete the file, we first locate it and then release the file space and erase the directory entry of that file
 - **Truncating:** To truncate a file, we remove the contents of the file, but keep the metadata and attributes